Title IX Posting

-California Education Code Sections 200 through 282 and Inland Leaders Board Policy prohibits discrimination on the basis of sex, sexual orientation or gender.
+California Education Code Sections 200 through 282 prohibits discrimination on the basis of sex, sexual orientation or gender.
 Title IX requires that every school district or institution have a Title IX/Bullying Complaint Manager to whom concerns or complaints regarding sex discrimination can be made.

 Students or parents/guardians should report their verbal or written Title IX complaint to the school administrator or Title IX/Bullying Complaint Manager within six months from the date the alleged incident occurred or first obtained knowledge.
 Complainants have a right to a timely and informal resolution at the school site.

-If the complainant is dissatisfied with the school-site, the complainant may file a written Uniform Complaint directly with the ILCS Board of Directors.
+If the complainant is dissatisfied with the school-site, the complainant may file a written Uniform Complaint directly with the organization.
 This will begin the investigation process which must be completed within 60 days.
-An appeal of the ILCS Board of Directors findings may be made to the California Department of Education - Office of Equal Opportunity.
+An appeal of the findings may be made to the California Department of Education - Office of Equal Opportunity.

-Title IX Coordinator for Epiphany Prep Charter Schools
+Title IX Coordinator for Epiphany Prep Charter School

 Statute of Limitations and filing complaints